tdiderich/runzero-custom-integrations/extreme-cloud-iq/README.md

 - The integration task will appear on the [Tasks page](https://console.runzero.com/tasks) and begin execution.
 - The task will update existing assets in your runZero inventory or create new assets based on the data retrieved from ExtremeCloud IQ.
-- You can search for enriched assets using the query: `custom_integration:ExtremeCloud IQ`.
+- You can search for enriched assets using the query: `custom_integration:ExtremeCloudIQ`.